The Rotman MBA: What You Need To Know

 To expose students and allow them to benefit from the diverse backgrounds represented within their class, students are placed in a project team based on their academic background, industry experience, and place of origin.

-Rotman’s full-time MBA includes a four-month internship, and students can take 12 of 100-plus electives.
-They also can also go on an exchange to one of 24 partner universities in 17 countries and take study tours to China, India, Latin America, or the Middle East.
-Taken all together, Rotman grads say it all adds up to a truly transformational experience.
+Rotman’s Full-Time MBA includes a four-month internship, and students can take 12 of 100-plus electives.
+They can also attend an exchange to one of 28 partner universities in 17 countries and take study tours to Africa, Asia, Australia, North and South America, Europe, and the Middle East.
+Rotman grads say traveling abroad with their peers is a truly transformational experience.